Xilinx/finn/docs/finn/reference/folding-constraints.rst

 These constraints are enforced by the ``SetFolding`` transformation and must be satisfied when manually configuring folding parameters via the folding config JSON file.

-If constraints are violated, FINN will raise an error during the build flow.

 See Also
 ========